-- If a captain of a team is involved in a violation of the above rule, the captaincy will be revoked. - If a penalty period is not completed during the season of violation, the penalty shall carry over to the student's next season of actual participation, which may affect the eligibility status of the student during the next academic year. - If a student is suspended for a first offense in one sport and then is involved in a second violation in another sport, the second violation penalty will be invoked.
+- over to the student's next season of actual participation, which may affect the eligibility status of the student during the next academic year. - If a student is suspended for a first offense in one sport and then is involved in a second violation in another sport, the second violation penalty will be invoked.